<img src="https://api.socedo.com/trk/3sBnW" alt="" width="1" height="1" style="display:none">

 4. Don’t Focus on Vanity Metrics

-It’s no secret that SEO is a long-term game, and at the same time, a very data-driven field.
+It’s no secret that SEO is a long-term game and, at the same time, a very data-driven field.
 So, the better you can monitor your progress via all the different metrics, the more you can improve your site’s optimizations to achieve results.
-However, knowing which metrics to monitor is even more important, since monitoring misleading non-actionable data can not only be non-beneficial but can be harmful to your SEO efforts.
+However, knowing which metrics to monitor is even more critical since monitoring misleading, non-actionable data can be non-beneficial and harmful to your SEO efforts.
+These are vanity metrics, data that might look good on paper but don’t mean anything to your overall SEO performance or your site’s overall health.

 5. Proper Competitive Analysis Is Key